 If you are a parent, friend, staff member, or an acquaintance of someone that you suspect has been sexually assaulted or is in an abusive relationship, please use the following information and guidelines to support you in the process of approaching that person.
-Counseling and Psychological Services is available to consult and assist if you are concerned about someone in particular.
+The Talley Center for Counseling Services is available to consult and assist if you are concerned about someone in particular.

 Many students are emotionally, physically, or sexually abused by their intimate partners each year.
 If you are concerned about a student, perhaps you feel the problem will work itself out.
 This is very unlikely.
 Violence and abuse in relationships usually continues and often gets worse over time if no action is taken to stop it.
 You can help by being honest about your concerns.
 Say something.
 While the suggestions listed below emphasize a friendship, these guidelines can be used if you are a parent, faculty, or staff member.

 - Say something.
 Lend a listening ear.
 Tell your friend that you care and are willing to listen.
 Don’t force the issue, but allow your friend to confide in you at her/his own pace.
 Never blame your friend for what is happening or underestimate her/his fear of potential danger.
 Focus on supporting your friend’s right to make her/his own decisions.

 - Do not ever judge survivors.
 Tell them that you are sorry they have been hurt.
 No matter what their behavior prior to the assault, they are NOT responsible- the perpetrator is.
 No one deserves to be raped.

 - Remind survivors that their confusing feelings are normal.
 They may feel “crazy.”
 Assure survivors they are not and any feeling or reaction is normal.

 - Validate survivors in their feelings even if they feel that everything is terrible and even if you feel frustrated with their recovery.